 - Learning Outcomes

-- To have a clear understanding that different co-existing pathophysiological explanations exist in human neuroscience (critical thinking)
+- Have a clear understanding that different co-existing pathophysiological explanations exist in human neuroscience (critical thinking)

-- To have a clear understanding how philosophy influences the interpretation of experimental data, explaining the different pathophysiological models (interdisciplinary perspective)
+- Have a clear understanding how philosophy influences the interpretation of experimental data, explaining the different pathophysiological models (interdisciplinary perspective)

-- To have a clear understanding of how basic neuroscience can be translated to the clinic, either via neurosurgery or neuromodulation (interdisciplinary perspective, lifelong learning)
+- Have a clear understanding of how basic neuroscience can be translated to the clinic, either via neurosurgery or neuromodulation (interdisciplinary perspective, lifelong learning)

-- To have a clear understanding of the strengths and weaknesses of translational neuroscience (critical thinking)
+- Have a clear understanding of the strengths and weaknesses of translational neuroscience (critical thinking)

-understanding of the functional and structural neuroimaging techniques used in human
+but practical understanding of the functional and structural neuroimaging techniques

 - Functional: fMRI, PET, EEG and MEG